ShivanshKumar/Todo-List/README.md

 ### Note:
 1. Although I did added webkits the gradient background animation may show irregular behaviour on some devices sometimes(Mainly in Landscape mode)<br/>
-2. I Haven't given attribute to the authors of images I have used on this website as the website is still in bulid phase, will do oce work is complete!
+2. I Haven't given attribute to the authors of images I have used on this website as the website is still in bulid phase, will do once work is complete!